pale-ale/SomeFrickinMediocreLemons/README.md

 # SomeFrickinMediocreLemons
-My personal favorite elongation for SFML.
+My personal favorite explication for SFML.

 This project is about a yet-unnamed card game.
 It is, as the name implies, built using only the SFML and standard c++ library.